With Touch-type Read and Spell …

 An online program for users of all ages and ability levels

-Watch them build confidence and skill as they compete module after module and begin to type!
+Watch them build confidence and skill as they complete module after module and begin to type!

 - Learn keyboarding in a dyslexia-friendly way